FreeOpcUa/opcua-asyncio/docs/usage/common/node-nodeid.rst

 and are therefore used on the server and client side to access specific nodes.
 The two classes :class:`~asyncua.ua.uatypes.NodeId` and :class:`~asyncua.common.node.Node` should not be confused: The NodeId is the unique identiefier of an actual Node.
-While the NodeId is used to identify a specific node, the Node object can be used to access the underlaying data.
+While the NodeId is used to identify a specific node, the Node object can be used to access the underlying data.
 To learn more about the Node class, head over to :ref:`usage/common/node-nodeid:the node class`.

-A NodeId contains two main informations which allow a unique mapping in the opc-ua address space:
+A NodeId contains two main pieces of information that allow a unique mapping in the opc-ua address space:
 The :attr:`~asyncua.ua.uatypes.NodeId.Identifier` and the :attr:`~asyncua.ua.uatypes.NodeId.NamespaceIndex`.
 In addition there is the :attr:`~asyncua.ua.uatypes.NodeId.NodeIdType` attribute which is used to specify which opc-ua type is used for the Identifier.
 In addition to the :class:`~asyncua.ua.uatypes.NodeId`